MH CET Law Last Minute Preparation Tips 2026: Subject Wise Tips, Strategy & Guide

 Quickly revise important national and international events of the past year, focusing on legal and socio-political developments.
 Focus on the last 6 months of national and international events.
 Also, revise static GK topics like history, economics, and science.

 Practice different types of puzzles and reasoning questions.
 Focus on identifying patterns and drawing logical inferences.
 Practice reasoning questions, focusing on inferences, conclusions, and pattern identification.
-Review previous question papers from previous year.
+Review previous question papers from the previous year.

 English